 The nerves were settled, chants of ‘Number one in the world’ began to echo around the stadium, but the first setback of the day was just around the corner: Paulo Wanchope silenced the crowd with a timely equaliser for Costa Rica.
 A noble response from the underdogs – so, how would the favourites respond, was the question.
 Answer: As though nothing had happened.
 Birthday boy Miroslav Klose restored the Germans’ lead just five minutes later, and despite a further ten attempts on goal from the hosts, the teams went in at half-time with the score 2-1.

 With the tension rising, Germany’s slender lead looked in danger; mistakes began to creep into the passing game; this rollercoaster of an opening fixture was far from over.
-Miroslav Klose temporarily relieved the tension with his second of the day, only for Costa Rica to half the deficit once again with almost a carbon copy of their first goal.
+Miroslav Klose temporarily relieved the tension with his second of the day, only for Costa Rica to halve the deficit once again with almost a carbon copy of their first goal.
 The nerves were back, now greater than ever, but one more goal for the Germans would surely settle it.
 And so it did: Fortunately, long-range specialist Torsten Frings slipped as he let fly from 25 yards, his mishit shot sailing into the far corner to once and for all secure the three points Germany deserved from this game; a game with a whole tournament’s worth of ups, downs, nail-biting and celebrations; a game which, however, was only the beginning of an unforgettable journey.

 Germany vs. Poland, a fixture dominating the preview headlines: Germany had never lost against Poland, nor on the 14th July, nor in Dortmund’s Westfalenstadion.
 Among many, one question on every journalist’s lips was how Germany’s Poland-born front two of Klose and Podolski felt about the game.
 "This is a game of football.
 I want to win every game of football.
 That is all," declared Podolski.